 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 The most common symptom of endometrial cancer is abnormal vaginal bleeding, ranging from a watery and blood-streaked flow to a flow that contains more blood.
-Vaginal bleeding during or after menopause is often a sign of a problem.
+Vaginal bleeding, during or after menopause, is often a sign of a problem.

-- Unusual vaginal bleeding, spotting, or discharge.
+Unusual vaginal bleeding, spotting, or discharge.
 For premenopausal women, menorrhagia, or abnormal uterine bleeding (AUB).

-- Difficulty or pain when urinating
+Difficulty or pain when urinating

-- Pain during sexual intercourse
+Pain during sexual intercourse

-- Pain in the pelvic area
+Pain in the pelvic area

-If you are concerned about one or more of the symptoms or signs on this list, please talk with your doctor.
+If you are concerned about any changes you experience, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis.

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis .
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Or, use the menu to choose another section to continue reading this guide.